 Predictive maintenance is not a vision – it is an ROI issue

-For many SMEs, “predictive maintenance” sounds like a luxury reserved for large corporations.
-In reality, it is often a very down-to-earth issue: avoiding downtime, planning for spare parts, and reducing the workload on staff.
+To many SMEs, “predictive maintenance” sounds like a luxury reserved for large corporations.
+In reality, it is often a very down-to-earth matter: avoiding downtime, planning for spare parts, and reducing the workload on staff.

-Festo reports that a pilot project was so successful that the system is being rolled out in all Festo plants.
-It also mentions a significant increase in OEE and that the investment paid for itself in less than six months.
+Festo reports that a pilot project was so successful that the system is being rolled out across all Festo plants.
+Furthermore, a significant increase in OEE is cited, along with the fact that the investment paid for itself in less than six months.

-This is a rare example of a clear, quantifiable benefit.
-And it comes from an environment that many SMEs are familiar with: pneumatics, automation, manufacturing, skilled labour pressure.
+This is a rare example of a clear, quantified benefit.
+And it comes from an environment familiar to many SMEs: pneumatics, automation, manufacturing, and the pressure to find skilled workers.

-Why it works: knowledge about deviations, not disasters
+Why it works: knowledge of deviations, not of disasters

-Predictive maintenance is not based on “major damage”.
-Instead, it is based on small, creeping deviations:
+Predictive Maintenance is not based on ‘major damage’.
+Rather, it is based on small, creeping deviations:

 • Temperature drifts.